Hammerhead8/Filters/README.md

 }
 ```

+Here the arguments for the constructor function are the order of the filter, cutoff frequency, and passband gain.
 This will give the following output:
 ```
 Numerator: 1